erkandem/vue3-crud-flask/README.md

    - for nested objects `structuredClone(objectToBeCopied)`
    - related: "subclass" creation `Object.create(objectToBeCopied)`
      the properties and object methods will be available in `__proto__`

+#### Refactoring
+ - rename e.g. onSubmit to onSubmitHandler
+ - rename e.g. editBook to onEditBookHandler
+ - add more specific details to the id of the elements in the AddBookModal component since the ones there might be to general